jamesnyika/hashi/docs/README.md

   - [X] Verify the services are seen and monitored as being up and running
   - [ ] Configure the TLS connectivity between them
   - [ ] Validate encryption between the links
+  - [ ] Add monitoring checks 20s apart for both server and client

 - [ ] Configure deny intents
   - [ ] Verify working intentions